 Well-being is most usefully thought of as the dynamic process that gives people a sense of how their lives are going.
 High levels of wellbeing mean that we are more able to respond to difficult circumstances, to adapt and postively engage with other people and the world around us.

 At Havant and East Hants Mind we are here for anyone who needs to recover, discover or improve their sense of wellbeing & mental health.
 Our Wellbeing Centres are very friendly and welcoming places with an informal atmosphere.

-You can be referred to the service by your GP or you can, if you wish, self refer to a Wellbeing Centre, just contact us and we can tell you about the schedule and the services near you.
+You can be referred to the service by your GP or you can, if you wish, self refer to a Wellbeing Centre, either by completing the self referral form or contacting us and we can tell you about the schedule and the services near you.

 Everyone has their own way of dealing with the day to day pressures and each person is different so our wellbeing services are diverse.
 Our aim is to develop and reinforce people’s strengths while they try to achieve their goals in their journey towards mental health recovery & improved wellbeing by....

 It is the range of approaches we use to achieve this which makes our service so successful.

 We use a number of opportunities to connect better with the people around you, such as your family, friends, neighbours and co-workers, with peers, Mind Staff, other attending our services and the wider community.